aaronfodor/StolenVehicleDetector/Server/Readme.md

 ## How to run

 Run the server locally with IntelliJ IDEA.
 Run `Application.kt/main`, then, to access the server, open *http://127.1.0.0:8080/*.
+To interact with the API, use the default user eg. in Postman (use the HTTP basic auth credentials - "email": "default_user@stolen_vehicle_detector", "password": "default_user_czka84").

 ## Architecture